MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/control-center-desktop-flow-monitoring.md

 To access the Desktop Flow Monitoring features, follow these steps:

-1. Click on the **Monitoring** tab in the Control Center interface.
+1. Select the **Monitoring** tab in the Control Center interface.

-2. Select **Desktop Flows** to access the monitoring dashboard specifically tailored for desktop flow processes.
+1. Select **Desktop Flows** to access the monitoring dashboard specifically for desktop flow processes.

 ## Detailed Run Log and Transactional Data